 This film redeems the concept of honor for me.
 It redeems it for me because there is no pomp in Locke’s honor.
 He is just a rational man taking responsibility for his deeds.
 He’s basically an Objectivist with some emotional baggage.
 He speaks in terms of solving problems.
 If he has a tragic blindness, it’s one that perhaps some Objectivists would share with him: he believes that every problem can be solved if you just “draw a circle around it.”
 The movie teaches him some powerful lessons on that subject.
 But he does not swerve from his course.

 This is a thinking person’s movie.
 Look at the pun of the protagonist’s name: Ivan Locke.
 Ivan is Russian for John.
 Ivan Locke pours concrete.
 John Locke believed that only concretes exist.
 And Ivan Locke is trying to hold up something like an implied social contract when he goes to right his wrong, echoing John Locke’s political concept.

 This film came at a serendipitous time in my writing.
 I’m working on a book called Killing Cool: Fantasy vs. Reality in American Life.
-During the last two or three days I have been writing about the nature of adult wonder, which I define as the virtue of choosing to be open to the world and not taking it for granted.
+During the last two or three days I have been writing about the nature of mature wonder, which I define as the virtue of choosing to be open to the world and not taking it for granted.
 One of the examples I give is how I feel wonder at the operation of conscience in a man.
 (Think Oskar Schindler.)
 Ivan Locke gives us an impressive example of a man of conscience to wonder at, a man as solid as concrete, a demonstration that a tragic hero is still a hero.